geneatwell/Getting-and-Cleaning-Data-Course-Project/codebook.md

 This file describes the data tranformation from the raw data asscociated with the project for the course Getting and Cleaning Data.

-The original data come from the "Human Activity Recognition Using Smartphones Dataset" experiment, whose authors are :
+The data originated from the "Human Activity Recognition Using Smartphones Dataset" experiment, whose authors are :

 Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.
 Smartlab - Non Linear Complex Systems Laboratory DITEN - Universit‡ degli Studi di Genova.
 Via Opera Pia 11A, I-16145, Genoa, Italy.